 Give it all a good stir and if you are eating it right away*, add in corn and rice.

-*If you’ve placed your soup in a slow cooker, wait 15-30 minutes before serving to add the corn and rice.
+*If you’ve placed your soup in a slow cooker, add corn and rice 15-30 minutes before serving.

 If desired, add some cooked rice.
 I typically make extra rice and freeze it to use in recipes just like this.